 A down sleeping bag is filled up with fluffy, down feathers that create its lightweight properties and high warming capabilities.
-Down feathers are only found on birds underneath the layer of outer feathers and unfortunately they can get damaged and worn out.
-Thus the only way to fully maintain the bag’s functionality is by replacing its feathers when they get damaged.
+Down feathers are only found on birds underneath the layer of outer feathers and, unfortunately, they can get damaged and worn out.
+The only way to fully maintain the bag’s functionality is by replacing its feathers when they get damaged.

 The first thing you need to do is to get down re-fill that matches the specific needs of your bag.
 You need to consider whether you want to completely replace the filling with new down fill or whether you want to simply replace some of it.
 So make sure that you have enough down re-fill to complete the task.

 To replace the down filling you need to open up a seam using either scissors or a seam ripper.
 It is highly recommended to use a seam ripper to avoid damaging the sleeping bag.
 You will need at least a 6-inch opening to be able to properly work in comfort.
 So get your seam ripper and gently cut away at the stitches.

 Step 3 - Remove the Fill

 If you have chosen to simply add more fill to the already present down feathers in your bag you should now press down all the filling way from the rip you have created in step 2.
 Press the filling inwards and away from the hole.
 If you have chosen to fully replace the down filling you should start emptying the bag from down fill.
 So start grabbing handfuls of the down filling in your sleeping bag and take it out through the hole you have created.
 Make sure to place all the unwanted down filling in the plastic trash bag to avoid getting it mixed up with the new down re-fill.

 Step 4 - Stuff in the New Down Fill